devcircus/valid/README.md

 php artisan bright:validation StoreCommentValidation
 ```

-Using the default suffix option of "Validation" and the default namespace option of "Services", this command will generate a "StoreCommentValidation" class.
+Using the default suffix option of "Validation" and the default namespace option of "Services", this command will generate an "App\Services\StoreCommentValidation" class.
 > Note: If you have a suffix set in the config, for example: "Validation", and you run the following command:
 ```bash
 php artisan bright:validation StoreCommentValidation
 ```
 > The suffix will NOT be duplicated.
+To turn off this suffix-duplication detection, change the "override_duplicate_suffix" option to false.

 Currently, the Validation Service must be resolved from the container.
 Then you call the ```validate()``` method, passing in an array of data to be validated.
-Using any class in Laravel that automatically resolved classes from the container, you can use a Validation Service as outlined below.
-Here, I am using a Service class from [BrightComponents\Services](https://github.com/bright-components/services), however, it will work within any of Laravel's components that auto-resolves classes, such as Events, Jobs, etc.:
+Using any class in Laravel that automatically resolves classes from the container, you can use a Validation Service as outlined below.
+Here, I am using a Service class from [BrightComponents\Services](https://github.com/bright-components/services) class, however, it will work within any of Laravel's components that auto-resolves classes, such as Events, Jobs, etc.:
 ```php
 <?php